lucinder/bimd233/testing.md

 3 | You cast [Fireball](http://dnd5e.wikidot.com/spell:fireball) centered on self.
 4 | You ascend...

+1. This
+2. Is
+3. An
+4. Ordered
+5. List

+- This
+- Is
+- An
+- Unordered
+- List

 More to be added as I learn more things!